Hepatology Committee

 Overview:

-The Fatty liver SIG will remain in close discussion with other ESPGAN Working & Specialist Interest Groups, especially the Obesity SIG, to ensure the groups work in a complementary nature without overlap.
+The Steatotic Liver Disease SIG will remain in close discussion with other ESPGAN Working & Specialist Interest Groups, to ensure the groups work in a complementary nature without overlap.

 Aims and Objectives:

-The broad aim of the SIG is to establish a European network of individuals working to advance research, clinical practice, and advocacy in the field of paediatric fatty liver disease.
-This open group of ESPGHAN will provide a central hub for collaboration for all health professionals to develop all ideas related to fatty liver disease.
-Through this SIG we aim to broaden and deepen our understanding of paediatric fatty liver disease and improve the management of children with fatty liver.
+The broad aim of the SIG is to establish a European network of individuals working to advance research, clinical practice, and advocacy in the field of paediatric steatotic liver disease.
+This open group of ESPGHAN will provide a central hub for collaboration for all health professionals to develop all ideas related to steatotic liver disease.
+Through this SIG we aim to broaden and deepen our understanding of paediatric fatty liver disease and improve the management of children with steatotic liver.

 Founding steering committee: